rphardy/rphardy.github.io/_posts/2025-11-04-complex-feature-selection-in-HAR.md

 The key variables hypothesised to predict this will come from the sensor data contained in this set.

-We calculate vector statistics from the repeat sensor collections in windows of different length across (0.5 to 2.5 seconds) during the lift.
-For this training data, a lifter had repeated 10 repetitions of a bicep curl exactly according to instructions specified by a weight lfiting as correct technique (Class A), or by their instruction to perform one of the following errors:
+We calculate vector statistics from the repeat sensor collections in windows of different length (0.5 to 2.5 seconds) during the lift.
+For this training data, a lifter had completed 10 repetitions of a bicep curl exactly according to instructions specified by a weight lifting coach.
+The coach instructed to lift using a soecified technique (Class A), or to perform one of the following errors:
 Error 1: Throw the elbows to the front (Class B)
 Error 2: Lift the dumbbell only halfway (Class C) Error 3: Lower the dumbbell only halfway (Class D)